jasonmaster/ArchInstaller/README.md

 ## Raspberry Pi

-The Raspberry Pi mode doesn't do any disk partitioning and the image to ready to go, that the partition options are redundant on the Pi.
+The Raspberry Pi mode doesn't do any disk partitioning so the partition options are redundant on the Pi.

     ./arch-installer.sh -w pA55w0rd -n myhost.example.org

 You can get help with the following.

     ./arch-instaler.sh -h

-The `arch-installer.sh` will install a base system with some essential tools.
-It doesn't install X11 or any desktop environment.

 ## FONT and FONT_MAP